jphaugla/redisEnterpriseVault/README.md

 #### Add Redisinsights
 These instructions are based on [Install RedisInsights on k8s](https://docs.redis.com/latest/ri/installing/install-k8s/) &nbsp;
-The above instructions have two options for installing redisinights, this uses the second option to install [ without a service](https://docs.redis.com/latest/ri/installing/install-k8s/#create-the-redisinsight-deployment-without-a-service) (avoids creating a load balancer)
+The above instructions have two options for installing redisinights, this uses the second option to install [without a service](https://docs.redis.com/latest/ri/installing/install-k8s/#create-the-redisinsight-deployment-without-a-service) (avoids creating a load balancer)
 * The yaml file apply below, creates redisinsights
+* Since no load balancer is deployed, must do a port-forward to be able to access redisinsights from the local machine's browser
+* Easiest, to open a new terminal window and label the terminal window *redisinsights port forward*
 ```bash
 kubectl apply -f redisinsight.yml
 kubectl port-forward deployment/redisinsight 8001
 ```
-* from chrome or firefox open the browser using http://localhost:8001
+* from chrome or firefox, open the browser using http://localhost:8001
 * Click "I already have a database"
 * Click "Connect to Redis Database"
 * Create Connection to target redis database with following parameter entries